What are 5 Ways to Improve Indoor Air Quality?

 Once you’ve vacuumed, be sure to mop up the remaining dust on hard floors.
 With new microfiber mops, you don’t even have to use fancy soaps or cleaning solutions.
 Simply use water, and you’ll find that you’ll capture most of the remaining dust.

 Keep the dust and dirt out with floor mats at each door.
-You’ll be surprised by how much dirt, pesticides, and other pollutants are trampled into your home via shoes.
+You’ll be surprised by how much dirt, pesticides, and other pollutants are trampled into your home via shoes and can get caught in your air ducts.
 A big mat will catch most of the dirt.
 Better still, have a shoes-off policy in your home, and make sure everyone leaves his or her shoes at the front door.

 Make Your Home a No-Smoking Zone

 Secondhand cigarette smoke is probably the worst indoor air pollution out there.
 Cigarette smoke has thousands of chemicals.
 It increases the risk of a child developing an ear and respiratory infections, asthma, or other illnesses.
 For adult smokers, it causes cancer, breathing issues, heart conditions, or even a stroke.

 Maintain a Healthy Humidity Level

 Dust mites and biological growth love damp areas.
 By keeping the humidity level around 30-50 percent, you’ll keep dust mites, biological growth, and other allergens under control.
 During the summer months, your air conditioner will help to reduce the moisture in your indoor air.
 A well maintained AC unit will also reduce the indoor pollen count a plus for allergy-sufferers.

 Additional ways to dehumidify your home include:

 - Use an exhaust fan when you cook.

 - Vent your clothes dryer to the outside.